 7am: Leisurely pancake breakfast made even tastier by the addition of our last packet of El Cort Ingles special cured bacon, purchased a lifetime ago in Portugal.

 9am: Time for a snorkel.
 I choose to follow a pretty puffer fish as it goes about its routine of swimming and stopping at rocks for a nibble.
 What a simple life.
-Days like this make the tougher aspects of sailing all seem worthwhile.
+Days like this make the tougher aspects of sailing around the world all seem worthwhile.

 10am: Row the dinghy to shore for an explore.
 My attempts at rowing the dinghy in anything above a light breeze are laughable and this one is no different.
 Eventually after lots of shouting and rowing in circles, we make it.
 I sit and watch crabs dig holes and pelicans hunt fish, while Phil walks to the next town to get an up-to-date weather report for the next part of the journey.
 My companion is a gorgeous stray dog who stays loyally at my side all day.
 I try to take some arty pictures of sea urchins, so we’ll see how those turn out.